 Racing thoughts can make it hard to relax and sleep.
 Treatment can include practices you can try at home, such as breathing techniques, or longer-term solutions like medication and therapy.

-Racing thoughts are fast moving and often repetitive thought patterns that can be overwhelming.
-They may focus on a single topic, or they may represent multiple different lines of thought.
-You may have racing thoughts about a financial issue or about an embarrassing moment or a phobia.
+Racing thoughts are fast-moving, often repetitive thought patterns.
+They can be overwhelming.
+These thoughts may focus on a single topic or represent multiple different lines of thought.
+You may have racing thoughts about a financial issue, an embarrassing moment, or a phobia.
 These thoughts may also escalate.

 Racing thoughts can increase your anxiety or feelings of unease and can disrupt your concentration.